Matrix product state approach to lossy boson sampling and noisy IQP sampling: Classical simulation of lossy boson sampling

 \subsection{Decomposition of lossy input state}

-Consider a lossy boson sampling circuit that consists of $N$ single-photon inputs in the first $N$ modes and $M-N$ vacuum inputs, as introduced in Sec.~\ref{sec:BSsetup}.
-After the input state in Fig.~\ref{fig1:loss}(b) passes through the loss channel, as in Fig.~\ref{fig3:BS_sampling}(a), it transforms to
+Consider the lossy boson-sampling setup of Sec.~\ref{sec:BSsetup}, with $N$ single-photon inputs and $M-N$ vacuum inputs.
+After commuting the uniform loss channels to the input, as in Fig.~\ref{fig1:setup_figure}(b), the input state becomes